Curtis Drew Hodgson Sells 17,300 Shares of Legacy Housing Co. (NASDAQ:LEGH) Stock

 Legacy Housing Co.
-(NASDAQ:LEGH – Get Free Report) Chairman Curtis Drew Hodgson sold 17,300 shares of Legacy Housing stock in a transaction on Monday, November 25th.
-The stock was sold at an average price of $26.53, for a total value of $458,969.00.
-Following the completion of the sale, the chairman now directly owns 491,222 shares of the company’s stock, valued at approximately $13,032,119.66.
-The trade was a 3.40 % decrease in their position.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
+(NASDAQ:LEGH – Get Free Report) Chairman Curtis Drew Hodgson sold 17,300 shares of the company’s stock in a transaction dated Monday, December 2nd.
+The shares were sold at an average price of $25.96, for a total transaction of $449,108.00.
+Following the completion of the sale, the chairman now directly owns 473,922 shares in the company, valued at approximately $12,303,015.12.
+The trade was a 3.52 % decrease in their ownership of the stock.
+The sale was disclosed in a document filed with the SEC, which is available through this link.

 Curtis Drew Hodgson also recently made the following trade(s):